dagghe/pyOMA2/docs/index.rst

 .. note::

-   Please note that this is still an alpha release, this project is under active development.
+   Please note that the project is still under active development.